Back to Blog

 Choose Level 1 If:

-• Your contracts don't involve sensitive technical data
+• Your contracts only involve FCI, not CUI

-• Your contracts are below the simplified acquisition threshold
+• Your contract values are below the simplified acquisition threshold

 • Choose Level 2 If:

-• You're a subcontractor to a prime handling CUI
+• You're a subcontractor to a prime contractor handling CUI

 • Your contract includes DFARS 252.204-7012 clause

-• Are you handling any information marked as CUI?
+• Do you handle any information marked as CUI? → If yes, you need Level 2

-• Are you working on a program involving classified or sensitive information?
+• Are you working on programs involving classified or sensitive information? → If yes, Level 2

-• If you answered "yes" to any of these, you likely need Level 2.
+• If you answered "yes" to any of these questions, you need Level 2 certification.

-The Transition Path: Level 1 to Level 2
+The Strategic Transition Path: Level 1 to Level 2

-Many businesses start with Level 1 and progress to Level 2 as they pursue larger contracts.
-Here's a smart transition strategy:
+Many businesses successfully start with Level 1 and progress to Level 2 as their defense business grows.
+Here's a proven transition strategy:

 Phase 1: Achieve Level 1 (Months 1-3)